 Amazon has told us that they have a policy of not employing people with unspent convictions.

 In a response on Twitter in August 2016, DHL Express UK said “DHL Express won’t employ anyone with a criminal conviction”.

 E.ON told us that they have a policy of not knowingly employing people with unspent convictions.

 Royal Mail has a long list of offences which, if unspent, means that you won’t be employed by them.
 This type of ‘blanket’ policy is something we try to encourage employers against.
-This list can be found under the Job Opportunities FAQ page of the Royal Mail website.
+This list can be found under the Criminal Convictions page of the Royal Mail website.

 Mitchells & Butlers